| | |

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

-The hair on the Milan topper can take a beating and after you’ve worn it for a while it looks like human hair.
-The shine goes away pretty quickly and the shape stays together even though you have a hat over it.
-The only problem is it has a lot of hair and your head can get really hot under a hat.
+The hair on the Milan topper can take a beating, and after you’ve worn it for a while, it looks like human hair.
+The shine goes away pretty quickly, and the shape stays together even though you have a hat over it.

-Enter the wig hat!
+Enter the Wig Hat!

 20 inch bayalage baseball cap wig hair hat

-There are wefts sewn into the edge of the hat and it is nice and thick.
+There are wefts sewn into the edge of the hat, and it is nice and thick.
 I will need to thin it out and layer it for it to look right for me.

-Sew or Glue the Hat Together:
+Should You Sew or Glue the Hats with Wigs Together?

-After I have the wefts sewn together, I was trying to decide whether or not I wanted to hot glue the wefts in like some of the videos that are out there or stitch the wefts into the hat.
+After I had the wefts sewn together, I was trying to decide whether or not I wanted to hot glue the wefts in like some of the videos that are out there or stitch the wefts into the hat.

-Since the glue will be on the inside of the wefts it may be ok to use.
-I have seen others use it so try and see.
-I just want to be able to use the hair in another hat if needed or color it if it fades out.
+Since the glue will be on the inside of the wefts, it may be ok to use.
+I have seen others use it, so try and see.
+I just want to be able to use the hair in another hat if needed, or color it if it fades out.
 By sewing it, I can just cut the stitches and change it out.

-The ideal way would be to use velcro to hold the hair to the hat.
-That way I can remove the hair and wash it or color it if it fades and it won’t ruin the hat.
+The ideal way would be to use Velcro to hold the hair to the hat.
+That way, I can remove the hair and wash it or color it if it fades, and it won’t ruin the hat.
 Or change to another hat if needed.

 I have some on order and will add that to the tutorial when I try it out.
 Here’s how I made it…